Fact checked

 What is common law in Manitoba?

-As defined in Manitoba’s Family Property Act, a couple is considered to be in a common law relationship if they have registered their relationship at the Vital Statistics Agency or if not registered, have lived together for at least three years, or one year if the couple has a child together.
+As defined in Manitoba’s Family Property Act, a couple is considered to be in a common law relationship in Manitoba if they have registered their relationship at the Vital Statistics Agency or if not registered, have lived together for at least three years, or one year if the couple has a child together.

 What is common law in New Brunswick?